NazarethSebothoma/CMPG-323-Overview-33572798/README.md

 ## Project and Repository Structure
 Every CMPG 323 project will have its own repository.
 However all the repositories will share a Github project.
 That means I will have five repositories for five CMPG projects with one Github project.
+This will help me to have clean repositories.
+Furthermore, it will help me with separating submissions.
 <br>See the diagram below for structural representation.

 <img src="repos-structure.png" width="500" title="Trunk based development">